 When was the nest made?

 Timing matters!
 Most sea turtles emerge individually and most often after dark to nest.
 The Ridleys, however, are the exceptions.
-Both Olive Ridleys and Kemp’s Ridley tend to group together and nest in large events called arribadas.
+Both Olive Ridleys and Kemp’s Ridleys tend to group together and nest in large events called arribadas.
 Kemp’s Ridleys also tend to prefer to nest during the day!
 Sea turtle nest surveyors typically arrive before dawn to check the beaches for tracks, new nests, and even sea turtles still in the process of laying eggs.

 Walk this way!